mykelalvis/FT/Traveller/WORKING/OTHER/Random Tables/Random Tables.md

 | 26 |Public service worker strikes result in uncollected waste, delayed emergency response times, and a reduced security presence.
 | 27 |Recent natural disasters have led to civil unrest.
 | 28 |A street dealer peddles illegal enhancements, synthetic neurotransmitter boosters, and mind- altering nano-drugs.
-| 29 |Criminals target hoverboards, personal fl ying vehicles, and hijack autonomous transport vehicles.
+| 29 |Criminals target hoverboards, personal flying vehicles, and hijack autonomous transport vehicles.
 | 30 |A high-profile trial unfolds, leading to anger in the streets.
 | 31 |Androids have been damaging property and demanding change in the city.
 | 32 |Economic instability causes businesses and people to suffer from food shortages and shortages of other goods.